The Slaves' Betrayal

 The Aftermath and Legacy

-News of Rome's fall sent shockwaves through the Empire and beyond.
+News of Rome's fall sent shockwaves through the empire and beyond.
 In distant Bethlehem, St. Jerome wrote: "My voice sticks in my throat, and, as I dictate, sobs choke my utterance.
 The City which had taken the whole world was itself taken."

 St. Augustine of Hippo wrote his masterwork "City of God" partly in response to these questions, arguing that earthly kingdoms must fall while only the heavenly kingdom endures.
 The sack thus contributed to fundamental shifts in how both classical and Christian civilization viewed history, power, and divine providence.